gjlumsden/net-core-workshop/labs/02-asp-net-core-fundamentals/04-security.md

 7. Step-over the line.
 Note that the value has been loaded from *secrets.json*.

-## Exercise 3 - Securing A Web API with Azure AD
+## Exercise 3 - Securing a Web API with Azure AD

 1. Take a look at the sample for [Calling a web API in an ASP.NET Core web application using Azure AD](https://azure.microsoft.com/en-gb/resources/samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/).